jimmahoney/umber/courses/demo/testfolder/utf8.md

 utf8
 =====

-A file with some funny characters ...
+A file with some funny characters ... hmmm.